 7. Save and Continue

-Abandoned forms mean less conversions, fewer leads, and potentially even less revenue.
+Abandoned forms are a lost opportunity – they can mean fewer conversions, less leads, and even less revenue.

 To help reduce form abandonment rates, Gravity Forms allows users to save their place.
 They can simply create a custom link to the current state of the form submission, and then return to this link at a later date.

-For more on this topic, please see our guide on how to add save and continue functionality in WordPress forms.
+Want to learn more about setting this up?
+Check out our guide on how to add save and continue functionality in WordPress forms.

 8. Partial Entires